Bōkyaku Tantei: TV drama

-A a Japanese television drama adaptation, titled Okitegami Kyōko no Bibōroku (掟上今日子の備忘録), aired on NTV from October 10 to December 12, 2015 on Saturdays at 21:00.
+A a Japanese television drama adaptation, titled Okitegami Kyōko no Bibōroku (掟上今日子の備忘録), aired on NTV from October 10 to December 12, 2015, on Saturdays at 21:00.
 It was directed by Tōya Satō who is known for Gokusen, 14-sai no Haha, and Kaseifu no Mita.
 Yui Aragaki played the lead role as the private detective, and Masaki Okada played the supporting role.
 It received the viewership rating of 10.5% on average.

 Reception

 Okitegami Kyōko no Bibōroku won the Special Award in the 2014 Award of Book☆Walker for being the author's first e-book and for its exceptional sales despite being a single publication.
 Additionally, it ranked seventh in the site's 2014 e-book rankings and in the Literature category.

 The following year, the novel received the 2015 Award of Excellence in Literature at the Book☆Walker Award of 2015.
 It also ranked 51st overall in the site's 2015 e-book rankings and third in the Literary Arts category.

 In 2016, the novel ranked ninth in the Single Books and Novels category at the This Light Novel is Amazing!
 2017 awards.

+Okitegami Kyōko no Bibōroku sold 21,965 copies during its first five days on the market.
+Okitegami Kyōko no Suisenbun sold 22,052 copies during its first four days on the market.
+Okitegami Kyōko no Chōsenjō sold 21,844 copies during its first five days on the market.
+Okitegami Kyōko no Yuigonsho sold 30,270 copies during its first six days on the market.
+Okitegami Kyōko no Taishokunegai sold 29,697 copies during its first four days on the market.
+Okitegami Kyōko no Kon'intodoke sold 24,520 copies during its first six days on the market.
+Okitegami Kyōko no Kakeibo sold 20,828 copies during its first six days on the market.
+Okitegami Kyōko no Kansatsuhyō sold 7,377 copies during its first four days on the market.
+Okitegami Kyōko no Ninpōchō sold 5,743 copies during its first five days on the market.
+Okitegami Kyōko no Hokenshō sold 3,756 copies during its first five days on the market.